Footy Kits Battle

 Even with 9 spots, the qualifying field is competitive enough that some big nations missed out.
 Most painfully:

-Nigeria specifically is a huge story for the kit market.
-Nigeria shirts will be available throughout 2026 because the team isn't actually playing — but the demand for the iconic 2018 shirt and earlier classics is going to spike anyway because Nigeria fans always wear their colours during tournament summers regardless of qualification status.
+Nigeria specifically is a huge story for the kit market even though the team is not playing.
+The iconic 2018 shirt and earlier classics remain part of the tournament conversation because Nigeria fans still wear their colours during major football summers.
 Browse the classic retro kits page for the Nigeria angle.

 Why this matters for the tournament